-A small firm that ships
+A small firm that delivers

 like a product team.